 The lower floors were warm from the kitchen fires and rich with the scent of baking and roasting, bright with the bustle of busy working.
 The higher floors danced with the light that flooded in through the casement windows.

-Morris blends different types of imagery to create a single moment full of light and life.
+Morris blends different examples of imagery to create pictures of a single moment full of light and life.
 She uses tactile imagery in showing us that the rooms are warm, olfactory imagery in the foods that are being prepared, kinesthetic imagery in the bustle of workers and the dancing light, and visual imagery in describing the fires and the way light falls through the windows.
 In this example, several types of imagery are effortlessly entwined at once.
-Can you feel the powerful effect of all of these types of imagery used simultaneously?

 Here’s a fun, easy exercise to help you develop your writer’s muscles and create stronger imagery for your story.